 As a player in his sophomore season at CR in 1972, he played on an undefeated state champion squad and was selected First-Team All-State and First-Team All-American.
 Cox joined Humboldt State for two seasons in 1974 and 1975, where he was a two-time All-Conference lineman and selected as Second-Team Little All-Coast.
-After HSU, Cox signed as a free agent with the Denver Broncos in the National Football League in 1976.

 Following his playing career, Cox spent five years coaching the defensive line at HSU from 1976-1981, then spent the next two years coaching at College of the Sequoias.
 Cox was the offensive line coach at Taft Junior College for two seasons, helping the team to back-to-back national championship games, winning one.
 Cox then went back to Sequoias as offensive line coach for six seasons, before taking a job as offensive line coach and head track and field coach at Merced College.
 He was hired at CR in 1991.